War in Ukraine: Zelensky urges Ukrainians to go on the offensive

 Much of Russia's military has so far underperformed in Ukraine.

-Prior to the invasion, it was assumed the army had undergone a radical re-haul, reorganising itself into so-called 'Battalion Tactical Groups'.
-These units of eight hundred to a thousand men would operate in close coordination with tanks, drones and multiple-launch rocket systems to deliver a multi-faceted punch to the enemy.
+Prior to the invasion, it was assumed the army had undergone a radical re-haul, reorganising itself into so-called "Battalion Tactical Groups".
+These units of 800 to 1,000 men would operate in close coordination with tanks, drones and multiple-launch rocket systems to deliver a multi-faceted punch to the enemy.

 But it hasn't worked out like that.